OTUSOFE365025/project-group-24-crn-45740/ADD Iteration 2.md

 ### 3.1 Logical Architecture View

-The platform is composed of the following logical components:
+Our platform will be composed of the following logical components:

 - Web and Mobile Clients
 - API Gateway